StanfordCosyne/spatial_tuning_model/figures/README.txt

-These figures should be looked at as EXAMPLES only as they were run with an old subject list
+These figures should be looked at as example only